maxplush/final-proj/README.md

    ```
    This process:
    - Chunks the memoir by chapters.
+   - An LLM extracts keywords from the user's question.
    - Creates a SQLite database with FTS5 full-text search.
    - Generates system prompt for text-image model.
    - Generates a image from MonsterGPT's txt2image model for each chapter.